pkienzle/periodictable/doc/sphinx/guide/extending.rst

 add attributes to the table, and they will appear in all of the elements.

-In order to add a new property to to the table, you need to define a python package which contains the required information, and can attach the information to the periodic table so that it is available on demand.
+In order to add a new property to the table, you need to define a python package which contains the required information, and can attach the information to the periodic table so that it is available on demand.
 This is done with the function ``init(table)`` in